 Actually, you have already been in a state of hypnosis many times.
 That wonderful mental state between being awake and falling asleep –known as twilight sleep - is a level of hypnosis.
 On a long drive you may arrive at your destination and realize that you don’t remember parts of your trip as you were too busy thinking about other things.
 This is called “highway hypnosis” and is very common.
 People that practice yoga or meditation are also achieving some level of a hypnotic state.
 In fact, hypnosis can be considered very similar to meditation but with a focused intention on making a positive change for some element of your wellness.

 Hypnosis works by making the conscious mind busy with benign details and gently letting it move to the side, so that the subconscious mind can arise more to the surface of awareness where it can be engaged.
 The conscious mind constantly analyzes, compares and contrasts everything it senses.
 This is the “critical” mind.
 Conversely, the subconscious mind tends to take every input as literal truth.
 It does not compare and contrast, it simply accepts.
+Your subconscious mind wants to help you live a happy and fruitful life; it wants to help!
 The subconscious mind performs best in the positive.
 Therefore, the language of hypnosis is always in a pleasant and positive oriented tone.

 All hypnosis is self- hypnosis.
 The hypnotist simply guides the client through the process.
 If you follow the hypnotist’s directions you will find the places you desire and enable the changes you desire.
 If you choose to not follow the hypnotist’s directions, you may not arrive at the specific places, but you will still have an enjoyable and relaxing experience.